naysok/Study-Kangaroo/README.md

   - FixV (Points to keep fixed during remeshing 外形など)
   - Reset (Sequence = 10??)
 - MeshMap :  Morphing / M1(SourceMesh), M2(TargetMesh), P(Vertices of mesh to transform)
+- NakedVertices : 端点を探す？, Anchor に : Mesh(input)
+- Refine : Divide each quad into 4 quad, and each triangle into 4 triangle / Mesh, Level(Level of Subdivision)